 According to data reported by the Centers for Medicare & Medicaid Services ("CMS"), there were about 132,000 deaths in nursing homes from COVID-19 as of April 11, 2021.
 However, this number is likely a significant underestimate, in part due to the lack of comprehensive data from some states and the federal government.
 Also, the CMS numbers don't include deaths in other long-term care facilities.

 As Medicaid providers, nursing homes are bound by federal law.
 Under normal circumstances, nursing homes are routinely surveyed by federal regulators to ensure they are in compliance with federal law, including adherence to infection control standards.
 In March 2020, however, CMS suspended all routine nursing home inspections in order to prioritize response to complaints alleging "immediate jeopardy" and infection control concerns.

 In response to recommendations from CMS and the Centers for Disease Control & Prevention ("CDC"), nursing homes have restricted entry by visitors and non-essential healthcare professionals.
 Therefore, family members and friends of nursing home residents who typically are able to keep a watchful eye over their loved ones may no longer be permitted to visit.

-Ultimately, COVID-19 has resulted in reduced oversight for nursing homes.
-This is worrisome especially since, according to a recent study conducted by the Government Accountability Office, a federal watchdog agency, 82% of nursing homes in the United States were cited for infection prevention and control deficiencies from 2013 to 2017.
+Ultimately, COVID-19 resulted in reduced oversight for nursing homes.
+This is worrisome especially since, according to a study conducted by the Government Accountability Office, a federal watchdog agency, 82% of nursing homes in the United States were cited for infection prevention and control deficiencies from 2013 to 2017.

 Although nursing home oversight is presently compromised, there are still measures you can take to help ensure that a facility is properly caring for a resident and has implemented appropriate infection control measures.